Approximate portion of all Original Medicare beneficiaries who have a Medigap policy

 F, N, D, G are the most popular Medicare Supplement plans

 Medicare Supplement Plans, also known as Medigap plans, cover many of your Medicare Part A and B out-of-pocket costs such as deductibles and coinsurance.
-Whether you prefer higher premiums or lower out-of-pocket costs, see below to see which plan could be right for you.
+Whether you prefer higher premiums or lower out-of-pocket costs, there’s a Medicap plan that could be right for you.

 Moderate premiums, lower out-of-pocket costs